History of Real Madrid CF: Second Florentino Pérez era (2009–present)

 In the 2011–12 season, Real Madrid won La Liga for a record 32nd time in its history, also finishing the season with numerous league records set, including 100 points amassed in a single season, a total of 121 goals scored, a goal difference of +89, 16 away games won, and 32 wins overall.
 They also competed in the UEFA Champions League for the 15th successive season, losing in the semi-finals to Bayern Munich on penalties (after a 3–3 aggregate tie) in a heartbreaking fashion.
 Madrid entered the Copa del Rey as the defending champions, but lost 3–4 on aggregate in the quarter-finals to Barcelona.
 In the same season, Cristiano Ronaldo became the fastest player to reach 100 goals scored in Spanish league history.
 In reaching 101 goals in 92 games, Ronaldo surpassed Real Madrid legend Ferenc Puskás, who scored 100 goals in 105 matches.
 Ronaldo set a new club mark for individual goals scored in one year (60) and became the first player ever to score against all 19 opposition teams in a single season.

 Real Madrid started the 2012–13 season by winning the Supercopa de España, defeating Barcelona on away goals.
 However, the super cup turned out to be their only trophy of the season, despite being close to win them all.
 Real finished runners-up to Barça in La Liga, accumulating 85 points, and reached the semi-finals of the UEFA Champions League for the third year in a row, where they were eliminated by Borussia Dortmund 3–4 on aggregate.
-Madrid also entered the Copa del Rey in the round of 32, going on a memorable run to the final, which saw them defeat Barcelona in the semi-finals (including an emphatic 3–1 victory at Camp Nou) before losing to Atlético Madrid 1–2 a.e.t. in a heartbreaking fashion.
+Madrid also entered the Copa del Rey in the round of 32, going on a memorable run to the final, which saw them defeat Barcelona in the semi-finals (including an emphatic 3–1 victory at the Camp Nou) before losing to Atlético Madrid 1–2 a.e.t. in a heartbreaking fashion.
 Real Madrid faced the Blaugrana six times throughout the season, coming away with three wins, two draws, and one loss.
 A major transfer of the season was the signing of Luka Modrić from Tottenham Hotspur for a fee in the region of £33 million.
 After a loss to Atlético in the Copa del Rey final, Pérez announced the departure of José Mourinho at the end of the season by "mutual agreement".